fassousa/100-days-of-code/log.md

 **Today's Progress**: Continued watchandcode JavaScript course to review and did some Ruby challenges to practice for job online screenings.
 Learned some cool stuff about array methods in Ruby and got stuck in a problem reggarding hashes and arrays in Ruby.
 I have to study that more.

 **Thoughts**: It is getting harder to code everyday because sometimes I just feel like not coding, but when I start things begin to set in motion.
-The hardest part today were the Ruby challenges
+The hardest part today were the Ruby challenges.

 ### Day 4: September 20, 2018